AOTOA/spotify-downloader/README.md

 ## Supporting multithreaded downloads now!
 This repo is forked from https://github.com/ritiek/spotify-downloader/

-I Only added a multithreaded download supprt.
+I only added a multithreaded download supprt.

 ## About